-- → We will vote against proposals which we believe may damage shareholders' rights or economic interests. - We will abstain on proposals where we wish to indicate to the company issues over which we have some concerns.
+▶ We will vote against proposals which we believe may damage shareholders' rights or economic interests.
 In all situations the economic interests of our clients will be paramount.

 Further details of the investment manager's Proxy Voting and Engagement Principles may be found at www.downingstrategic.co.uk.